 Patagonia Men's Steel Forge Denim Pants - Regular

-- Made from a burly 92% organic cotton/8% Dyneema® blend; the fabric is made by Cone Denim and uses cotton grown in the USA; the pants are also cut and sewn in the USA
+- Made from a burly 12.5-oz 92% organic cotton/8% Dyneema® blend; the fabric is made by Cone Mills and uses cotton grown in the USA; the pants are also cut and sewn in the USA

-- Double-fabric knees for additional durability; the doubled knees have bottom openings that accommodate knee pads and allow easy cleanout
+- Double-fabric knees add durability at high-contact points.
+Bottom openings accommodate knee pads and allow easy cleanout

 - 907 g (32 oz)

 12.5-oz 92% organic cotton/8% Dyneema®, dyed with a bio-based dye derived from natural indigoView The Footprint Chronicles

 To accommodate a wide range of movement and layering, our Workwear styles have a generous cut.
 The pants fit true to waist size but are roomy through the legs.
 The jackets are bigger than most of our styles—especially around the shoulders and back.
 Folks who have a leaner build or don't wear multiple layers might want to order one size smaller than usual.

 In 1996, with an increased awareness of the dangers of pesticide use and synthetic fertilizers in growing conventional cotton, we began the exclusive use of organically grown cotton in all of our cotton products.

 The quality of organic cotton is equal to or better than conventionally grown cotton, yet organically grown methods support biodiversity and healthy ecosystems, improve the quality of soil and often use less water.
 Growing organically takes more time, requires more knowledge and skill, and, for now, costs more.
 But it’s worth it.

 To ensure we are buying cotton that is organic as defined by the USDA’s National Organic Program, we require numerous certificates issued by an accredited third-party certification body for every step of the supply chain, from farm to factories.